 Water Damage is the true enemy of wood floors.
 Water causes swelling, discolouration, and can lift the hardwood up.
 Prolonged water damage leads to rot and mould problems.
-Cork flooring is a little more hardy against water damage, but any natural wood flooring is going to be damaged by prolonged water exposure.
+Any natural wood flooring is going to be damaged by prolonged water exposure.

 What to do!
 Try to prevent and limit spills from beverages.
 Keep wet shoes on tile and rugs.
 Make sure people dry off after showering and don’t drip water on the floor.
 Keep wet pets off the hardwood.
 When any of these events happen — and they will — use a towel and dry up the spill immediately.